capactio/capact/README.md

 **Capact** (pronounced: "cape-act", /ˈkeɪp.ækt/) is a simple way to manage applications and infrastructure.

+> **⚠️ WARNING**: Capact versions prior to 0.4.0 are considered experimental.
+Capact 0.4.0, the very first public Capact release, is coming very soon, along with the **capact.io** website going live.
+Until this moment, the links may not work properly.
+Stay tuned for the announcement!

 ## Documentation

-The Capact documentation can be found on the [capact.io/docs](https://capact.io/docs) website.
+The Capact documentation can be found on the [capact.io](https://capact.io) website.

+The documentation sources reside on the [`website`](https://github.com/capactio/website) repository under [`docs`](https://github.com/capactio/website/tree/main/docs) directory.

 ## Get started